December 27, 2016

 Check for obstructions in the window opening, such as storm window frames or screens that might interfere with the overhanging part of the air conditioner on the outside.
 Raise or remove the screen and either remove the storm window (and frame) or fasten a spacer block to the windowsill to lift the air conditioner case away from the storm window frame.

-7. Plug-in the AC unit and enjoy the cool!
+- Plug-in the AC unit and enjoy the cool air!
 If the plug has a reset button, check it by pressing the button to see if it shuts off the power.

-Properly installing your window A/C unit is more about rules of thumb than step by step instructions.
+Properly installing your window A/C unit is more about rules of thumb than step-by-step instructions.
 With so many variable units, brackets and window types, it would be hard to cover all of them.
 Instead, the following thoughts are things you need to know or keep in mind so that you don’t damage the unit, break your window, or hurt yourself in the process.
-Call (214) 238-8353 us for your home service and repair needs.